aungpyae89/ioc/README.md

 -MITRE ATT&CK technique mappings

-!!!
-Important Note: No organization names, internal identifiers, or sensitive commercial information are included.
+## Important Note: No organization names, internal identifiers, or sensitive commercial information are included.

+[Descriptions]
 A Linux virtual machine hosted in a cloud environment was compromised through unauthorized console access (VNC).
 Using this access, the attacker obtained root privileges, downloaded multiple malicious scripts, deployed the XMRig cryptominer, and executed anti-forensic actions including history clearing and log removal.